The Top 25 Historic Ways To Control God's People (text first 5.24.14, tweaked Oct. 2019)

 And we also know from Shena's example, assuming for the sake of argument that the one time gift of the keys to Peter were successive, that any supposed successive and dynastic priestly like power claimed by the Vatican (Peter had the office of an Apostle not the Old testament office of a priest) would persist only if validly exercised, within the limited frame of doing what Christians are biblically commanded to do- spread the gospel, to Jews first, Acts2, and then gentiles, Acts10.

 Once any Christian leader sidesteps the limited mandate of teaching the whole gospel and baptizing (Matthew28,18) they, like Shebna, would be demoted, Isaiah36,3.
-And if, again assuming for the sake of argument, Vatican succession history shows us that Vatican primates susequent to Peter were distracted like Shebna, distracted by Nicolaitanism.
+And if, again assuming for the sake of argument, Vatican succession history shows us that Vatican primates susequent to Peter were distracted like Shebna, distracted by selfish Nicolaitanism.

 "And I looked, and behold a white horse!
 And it's rider [Vatican church] had a bow [military might, the sword, wrongly exercised by the Christian church.
-Bow made famous by gentile Parthians, who in 62AD inflicted a military defeat on Rome.
+The bow made famous by gentile Parthians, who in 62AD inflicted a military defeat on Rome.
 So here it is a veiled jab by John at the empire who was trying to conquer him on Patmos], and a crown was given to him [since the 8th century], and he came out conquering, and to conquer."

 In other words, the Nicolaitan-Vatican church system left the gospel and took up the bow and conquering.
 Likewise, Jesus told Peter to put down his weapon of war, Matthew26,52.
 Horses are instruments of war in the bible.
 This is a conquering horse.
 Jesus was never bent on conquering anyone.
 He merely served salavtion, first to the Jews, then to the gentiles.
-This first horse is part of the other four, in this compressed first seven verses of Chapter 6.
+This first horse is part of the other four, in this much compressed first seven verses of Chapter 6.
 This apparent white horse is the religious component, four horse Roman empire system, the system that conquers peoples, tribes and nations:

 Peoples can be conquered by the first horse of conquering religion, by the second red horse, that is by war.
 By the third black horse, by famine.
 And by the fourth pale horse, by death and plagues.

 In contrast to militaristic conquering, there is scriptural based gospel preaching unto repentance and adult baptism.
-These are the first "keys to the kingdom" of God, of "binding and loosing," ie deciding who is in the church.
+These are the first and only "keys to the kingdom" of God, of "binding and loosing," ie deciding who is in the church.
 This is what Peter did on the day of Pentecost.

 "In that day, declares the Lord almighty "the peg driven into the firm place will give way; it will be sheared off and will fall, and the load [burden, responsibility says faithbuilders] hanging on it will be cut down."